 A mental process is the mind’s part that functions to do a certain activity listed above (that is, to sense, operate, or send signals).
 It can be a conscious mental process (that is, the mind can be aware of it consciously), such as the final-stage visual perception mental process, the emotion mental process, and the volitional movement mental process, or an unconscious mental process (that is, the mind cannot be aware of it consciously), such as the early-stage visual perception mental process, the mental process that controls muscle tone and balance, and the mental process that controls breathing.

 A neural process is the signal-processing process of a neural circuit.
 It is the neural circuit’s part that performs the neural circuit’s principal function – to process signals in the circuit.
-(Other processes of a neural circuit perform other functions, such as metabolic, structural maintaining [of membranes, organelles, cytoskeletons, etc.], or circuit modifying [of synapses, dendrites, axons] functions.)
+(Other processes of a neural circuit perform other functions, such as metabolic function, structural maintaining [of membranes, organelles, cytoskeletons, etc.] function, or circuit modifying [of synapses, dendrites, axons] function.)

 A signaling pattern (SP) is the pattern of signaling that a neural circuit sends to another neural circuit to convey its signals.

-SPs are very important because every neural circuit sends/receives information to/from others in the form of SPs and thus affects/is affected by others by SPs.
+SPs are very important because every neural circuit sends/receives information to/from other neural circuits in the form of SPs and thus affects/is affected by other neural circuits by SPs.

 A signaling state (SS) is the pattern of signaling of a whole neural circuit, with signals circulating in its circuit in a certain pattern at any certain moment.
-Because the signals that are circulating in a certain signaling pattern at any certain moment is the information that is in the neural process at that moment, a signaling state is the information that is in the neural process at that moment.
-For example, after the primary visual perception neural process has received early-stage visual signals of a house from the lateral geniculate nucleus, it will have the signaling state that is the information of the early-stage visual perception of the house, and after the final visual perception neural process has finished the process of perceiving the vision of the house, it will have the signaling state that is the information of the final visual perception of the house.
+Because the pattern of signals that are circulating in a whole neural circuit is the information that is in the neural circuit, a signaling state is the information that is in the neural circuit and its neural process.
+For example, after the primary visual perception neural process has received early-stage visual signals of a house from the lateral geniculate nucleus, it will have the signaling state that is the information of the early-stage visual perception of the house, and after the final visual perception neural process has finished the process of perceiving the vision of the house, it will have the signaling state that is the information of the final visual perception of the house (i.e., the visual image that we see in our mind).

 In this theorem, for conciseness, the clause “that is the information of” will sometimes be replaced by “that signals”.
-Thus, the examples in the preceding paragraph can be stated as: after the primary visual perception neural process has received early-stage visual signals of a house from the lateral geniculate nucleus, it will have the signaling state that signals the early-stage visual perception of the house, and after the final visual perception neural process has finished the process of perceiving the vision of the house, it will have the signaling state that signals the final visual perception of the house.
+Thus, the examples in the preceding paragraph can be stated as: after the primary visual perception neural process has received early-stage visual signals of a house from the lateral geniculate nucleus, it will have the signaling state that signals the early-stage visual perception of the house, and after the final visual perception neural process has finished the process of perceiving the vision of the house, it will have the signaling state that signals the final visual perception of the house (i.e., that signals the visual image that we see in our mind). .

 Another important example is a signaling state of the consciousness neural process.
 When the consciousness neural process is functioning to be consciously aware of something, such as a vision of a house, it will have signals circulating in its circuits in some specific pattern.
 This pattern of signaling of the whole consciousness neural process, or the signaling state of the consciousness neural process, is the information of the conscious awareness of the vision of the house.
 Because this particular signaling state is the information of the conscious awareness of the house, the conscious awareness of the vision of the house naturally occurs in the consciousness neural process.
 This matter will be discussed in more details in Chapter 6.